jg2012/jg764609/README.md

 My name is Jose Guzman and my pronouns are He/Him/His.

 I am currently attending a Backend Software Development Bootcamp through Promineo Tech.
-I have 10+ years of expereince in I.T. working in various Helpdesk and Desktop support roles in higher-education and tech.
-I decided to expand my skill set by starting the BackEnd bootcamp this summer.
+I have 10+ years of experience in I.T., working in various Helpdesk and Desktop support roles in higher education and tech.
+I decided to expand my skill set by starting the BackEnd Bootcamp this summer.
 I am currently working on learning Java.
 I'm excited to learn and grow from this experience.

 <!--